ghankerson/origins-conscioussness/the-great-mother.md

 * Early man's life has a feeling of constant endangerment as danger and uncertainty are everywhere.
 The external world of famine and flood is projected as demons.
-The inner world is inhabited by these demos as witches, monsters, and magicians whose invisible workings manifest as emotional outburst, lust, murderous impulses, visions and hallucinations.
+The inner world is inhabited by these demons as witches, monsters, and magicians whose invisible workings manifest as emotional outburst, lust, murderous impulses, visions and hallucinations.
 Fear rules - we haven't rid ourselves of this today.